andrewshvv/eth-gas-reporter/README.md

 An advanced use guide is available [here](https://github.com/cgewecke/eth-gas-reporter/blob/master/docs/advanced.md).
 Topics include:

 - Getting accurate gas data when using proxy contracts like EtherRouter or ZeppelinOS.
-- Configuring the reporter to work with non-truffle, non-buidler projects.
+- Configuring the reporter to work with non-truffle, non-hardhat projects.

 ### Example Reports